dream-topdev/Simple-German-Learning-App/README.md

 </p>
 This is an example data stored on google firebase.

-The ultimate collection of production-ready, flexible and accessible React Native Boilerplate 🔥

 - 📱 **React Native** — version **0.64.0**
 - 🎉 **TypeScript** - Type checking
 - 📏 **ESLint** — Pluggable JavaScript linter